suxiaogang223/datafusion-orc-extension/README.md

 df.show().await?;
 ```

-> **Note**: This is example code for future implementation.
+> **Note**: Schema inference and statistics extraction are implemented.
+File reading functionality is currently in development.
 The API may change during development.

 ## Architecture